-The Solunion Group adopts the three-lines of defence model as an organisational scheme of risk management, which is widespread in literature on business risk management and corporate governance, such that:
+The Company adopts the three-lines of defence model as an organisational scheme of risk management, which is widespread in literature on business risk management and corporate governance, such that:

-- The "First Line of Defence" consists of operations managers, who assume risks and possess the controls. - The Actuarial, Compliance and Risk Management Functions, as well as the Internal Control System, dependent on the last make up the "Second Line of Defence", that supervise the First Line of Defence within the framework of the policies and limits established by the Board of Directors, and report to the Management Committee. - Internal Audit is the "Third Line of Defence", and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.
+- The First Line of Defence consists of operations managers, who assume risks and possess the controls. - The actuarial, compliance and risk management functions, as well as the Internal Control System, dependent on thislast, make up the "Second Line of Defence", that supervise the First Line of Defence within the framework of the policies and limits established by the Board of Directors, and report to the Management Committee. - Internal Audit is the Third Line of Defence, and independently guarantees the appropriateness and efficacy of the internal control system and of corporate governance.

-The following is a diagram of the Three Lines of Defence:
+The following is a diagram of the Three Lines of Defence with commentary:

-Governance of risk management in Solunion has bodies with global powers across the Group and bodies in each business unit.
+The Governance of risk management in Solunion has bodies with global powers across the Group and bodies in each business unit.

-The following diagram shows the governance structure of risk management in Solunion Group:
+The following diagram shows the governance structure of risk management in Solunion:

-The governing bodies of the Group have the following powers over the risk management system, in accordance with the Code of Good Governance:
+The governing bodies of Solunion have the following powers over the risk management system, in accordance with the Code of Good Governance:

-- Board of Directors: - Approval or authorisation of the risk identification, management and control policy. - Analysis of the information to be regularly received on the status and development of risks and of the decisions of the Management Committee to verify their adequate management and control. - Adoption of measures to correct situations deemed inappropriate.
+- Board of Directors: - Approval or authorisation of the risk identification, management and control policy.

+- Analysis of the information to be regularly received on the status and development of risks and of the decisions of the Management Committee to verify their adequate management and control. - Adoption of measures to correct situations deemed inappropriate.